jefferyUstc/Captcha-Identifier/README.md

 # DataSet

-&emsp;&emsp;Happy to contribute the dataSet, images are from a real website, labling by tired  eyes and numb hands, so if you think it can do some kind of help,  start it.
+&emsp;&emsp;Happy to contribute the dataSet, images are from a real website, labling by tired  eyes and numb hands, so if you think it can do some kind of help,  star it.
 Thank you! download the data by [Baidu Pan](https://pan.baidu.com/s/1iK3D0sDkbM6_u-LKpgs2Yg),

 sharing code is: `oacx`，enjoy!